Last Updated on May 7, 2022

 PSA: It’s okay to feel discontent.
 Truly it is.
 No one is ever going to feel content with their life 100% of the time.

-What’s important is that you have the tools you need to get yourself un-stuck whenever you need to.
+What’s important is having the tools you need to get yourself un-stuck whenever you need to.

 How does one do this?
-Well, if you’re in a rut and feel like you just need to press the reset button, here’s how to get your mind, body, and soul back on track!
+Well, if you’re in a rut and feel like you just need to reset yourself, here’s how to get your mind, body, and soul back on track!

 10 Simple Ways To Reset Your Mind, Body, And Soul